zsofiasomlai/pbx-group-security/content/challenges/SOC-engineer.md

 ---
 # How to apply

-Complete the challenges listed here and submit your answer using a github repo.
+The following challenges should take no longer than 30 - 45 minutes.
+Complete the challenges and submit your answer using a github repo.
 Once you have documented your solution, send a link to your repo to project-cx@photobox.com.

 # SOC Engineer Challenges